cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 To run the pipeline::

-    cgatflow make full
+    python /path/to/file/pipeline_test.py make full -v5

 The bam files and flagstats outputs should then be generated.

-Parameterising the code using the .ini file
+Parameterising the code using the .yml file
 ===========================================

 Having written the basic function of our pipleine, as a philosophy,